|

 carried out to achieve agreed objectives.
 Training Plans should be drawn up to

-plan could comprise of a single, A4 sheet identifying the overall plan for the
+plan could comprise a single A4 sheet identifying the overall plan for the

 year, and more detailed weekly plans identifying the specific activities the